hadarishav/Ruddit/README.md

 The paper can be found here: [Ruddit: Norms of Offensiveness for English Reddit Comments](https://aclanthology.org/2021.acl-long.210/)

+Our online talk for ACL 2021 can be found [here](https://screencast-o-matic.com/watch/cr1Z3zV1UH0).

 If you use our work, please cite us:

 ```bash